Adamant-im/adamant-api-jsclient/docs/guide/library-initialization.md

   /**
    * 'none' (-1) < 'error' (0) < 'warn' (1) < 'info' (2) < 'log' (3).
+   * Only 'none' disables logging.
+Unknown names such as 'debug' or 'trace'
+   * fall back to 'log'.
    */
   logLevel: 'info', // default is `3` ('log')